s5uraj/doublepulsar/README.md

 The Eternalblue doublepulsar project is already available on github.
 Just replace the Doublepulsar-1.3.1.exe in the deps folder in that project with this one and this shall work on all OS

-doublepulsar-master_protected.zip             contains modified version of doublepulsar for embedded system.
+doublepulsar-master_protected.zip             <b> contains modified version of doublepulsar for embedded system.</b>

-EternalBlur-DoublePulsar-Metasploit.zip       contains full setup without support of embedded system.
+EternalBlur-DoublePulsar-Metasploit.zip      <b> contains full setup without support of embedded system.</b>

 Password : - DoublePulsar

-Warning: do it at your risk , this file is for educational purpose only
+<b> Warning: do it at your risk , this file is for educational purpose only </b>